mrhammadasif/main-files/README.md

 # Main Files

-You can get the main files installed in your package.json
+You can get the array of main js or css files from your dependencies mentioned in your package.json

 ## Installation